angular/angular-ja/adev-ja/src/content/guide/templates/binding.en.md

 ### Attributes

-When you need to set HTML attributes that do not have corresponding DOM properties, such as ARIA attributes or SVG attributes, you can bind attributes to elements in your template with the `attr.` prefix.
+When you need to set HTML attributes that do not have corresponding DOM properties, such as SVG attributes, you can bind attributes to elements in your template with the `attr.` prefix.

 ```angular-html
 <!-- Bind the `role` attribute on the `<ul>` element to the component's `listRole` property. -->